Department of Linguistics University of California, Los Angeles

 my research interests are primarily in theoretical syntax and fieldwork.

 in terms of syntactic theory, I’m most interested in studying hierarchy effects like direct/inverse agreement, direct/inverse marking, the PCC, etc..
 These phenomena are interesting because they reveal a lot about how specifically the Agree operation works and what role Agree plays in the grammar.
-A lot of my work is on Guarani (my fieldwork language) which has direct/inverse agreement and a person restriction in causative constructions with three arguments.
+A lot of my work is on Guarani (my fieldwork language) which has: i) direct/inverse agreement, ii) portmanteau agreement in 1>2, iii) and active/stative agreement split in intransitives, and iv) a person restriction in causative constructions with three arguments.
 I have also been looking into hierarchy effects of other languages of the Americas like Quechua, Mapundungun, Nivaclé (Mataguayo), and many others.
-Beyond Agree and hierarchy effects, I have been looking at clausal embedding, relative clauses, and Tense in Guarani.
+Beyond Agree and hierarchy effects, I have been looking at clausal embedding, relative clauses, Tense, and quantifiers in Guarani.

 in terms of fieldwork, my main focus is on Guarani.
 I mostly work in the towns of Coronel Oviedo and Caaguazú and have done multiple in-situ fieldtrips.
 When I’m not in Paraguay I meet with a few speakers over Zoom.
 In the past, I have done fieldwork on Mille Lacs Ojibwe (Minnesota) and Cantel K’iche’ (Guatemala).
 I have not worked on these languages directly for a while but still love keeping up with Algonquian and Mayan linguistics.
 This summer, I also plan on doing fieldwork on the Nivaclé language spoken in northern Paraguay (Filadelfia).